 Climate change poses an additional problem on the world’s agricultural and natural resource systems that must already cope with growing food demand due to population growth in many countries.
 IRRI not only adapts rice to the effects of climate change but explores ways to reduce greenhouse gases from rice production.

 Soils support life, and without soils, many of the world’s living organisms will find it difficult to survive and thrive.
 Besides forests and grasslands, this includes economically important plants like rice, which feeds more than half of the world’s population.

 Like all living things, rice needs water for its growth and development.
 But rice also needs to be able to produce good yields despite water scarcity.
 It is estimated that rice uses 30 percent of freshwater used for crops worldwide.
 And in Asia, more than 80 percent of developed freshwater resources are used for irrigating rice.

 Farmers who earn a living from areas that are unfavorable owing to problems of flooding, drought, or salinity oftentimes do not get enough rice for the whole year or are steeped in poverty.
 IRRI develops, tests, and validates management options to help farmers cope with these problems.

-Nutrient Manager for Rice (NMRice) is a computer- and mobile phone-based application that provides farmers with fertilizer advice matching their particular farming conditions.
+Crop Manager is a computer- and mobile phone-based application that provides farmers with fertilizer advice matching their particular farming conditions.